Skip to main content

 What does the SSSC do?

 We are the regulator for the social service workforce in Scotland.
-Our work means the people of Scotland can count on social work, social care and early years services being provided by a trusted, skilled and confident workforce.
+Our work means the people of Scotland can count on social work, social care and children and young people services being provided by a trusted, skilled and confident workforce.

 We protect the public by registering social service workers, setting standards for their practice, conduct, training and education and by supporting their professional development.
 Where people fall below the standards of practice and conduct we can investigate and take action.